Via Regia

 I wonder where black sheep come from in the first place?
 Most every family has one for at least some period of time.
 Do they only show up when the golden child starts to shine too brightly?
 Once a child has the high ground, does that sentence another to somehow feeling less than?

 Realizing they can’t overthrow the golden child, does one of the children naturally just give up the fight and decide to look for new, unclaimed territory?
-A search for some psychological ground where there is no competition, or no place to measured and found lacking?
+A search for some psychological ground where there is no competition, or no place to be measured and found lacking?
 Interestingly, black sheep territory is also a space where the light can shine just as brightly as it does on the golden child – albeit for all the wrong reasons.

 Parents know that kids don’t care what kind of attention they get, just as long as they get some kind of attention.
 So, a golden child and a black sheep are really opposite sides of the same coin, and the currency of the realm is a parent’s attention.
 And kids will do anything to get it.
 A golden child constellates a black sheep, and a black sheep constellates a golden child.
 (The argument about the chicken or the egg will be left for another day!)